What Is a Ghost Kitchen?

 When brick-and-mortar eateries prepare a virtual restaurant’s menu in their kitchen space, they're called operator managed ghost kitchens or virtual franchises.
 They won’t list the virtual concept on their physical menu.
 Customers place their orders through third-party delivery apps or the virtual concept’s central food order website/mobile app.

 When operators allow virtual restaurant patrons to pick up their orders, they capture customers who typically shy away from ghost kitchens to avoid delivery fees.
 Integrating a virtual franchise is especially advantageous for bakery and cafe owners who don’t rely on their kitchen during the day.
-Some grocery stores, such as Kroger, are adapting the operator managed ghost kitchen business model as well.
+Many grocery stores, including Walmart and Kroger, are adopting the operator managed ghost kitchen business model as well.

 Mid ground ghost kitchens prepare orders in a kitchen with a small storefront where customers can pick up their order if they prefer.
 Many mid ground satellite kitchens are adopting a drive through only, off-premise dining business model, but a simple pickup window suffices.
 While having a pickup area may cost you a bit more in rent, you’re still likely to take home more of your profits, because delivery services can take up to 30% of each order.